Hi! My name is Davis Land.

 I like to make stuff.

-Most recently, I worked for the Texas A&M University Writing Center where I produced a podcast called Write Right.
+Previously, I worked for the Texas A&M University Writing Center where I produced a podcast called Write Right.
 Write Right takes on big, complex topics in communication, linguistics, and education, and presents them in a compelling, digestible format through narrative storytelling.
-I do everything for the show, including research, interviewing, writing, editing, and mixing.
+I did everything for the show including research, interviewing, writing, editing, and mixing.
 Several excellent administrators at the Writing Center help edit my scripts.
 If there is one project through which I learned the most, it’s this one.

 I was formerly an intern at Transom.org in Woods Hole, MA.
 There I got my first taste of producing content for the public media world, from pitching to reporting, editing, and all the in-between.
 Over the summer I had a total of three stories air on WCAI, the local NPR affiliate.